 Once we made our way back to the parking lot, we had hiked a good 2+ miles, so everyone was ready for some food.
 There is a quaint little town near Mount Falcon and the Red Rocks Amphitheater called Morrison, which has a population of only around 430 people.
 It’s close enough to Denver to be an easy drive, but far enough away to feel like you’re not near the big city.
 In fact, the official town website lists Morrison as “the nearest faraway place“, and I think that’s astute.
 We ate at a Mexican restaurant called The Morrison Inn (the name is rather deceiving) and it was estupendo.
 It was far more authentic than any Mexican food I have had in the Midwest; overall, I’d rate it a 8/10.

-We were all extremely bummed that we were unable to see the actual amphitheater, because (for those who don’t know) it is one of only seven natural amphitheaters in the world, and one of four in the United States (others are in Alaska, New Mexico, and Washington).
+We were all extremely bummed that we were unable to see the actual amphitheater, because (for those who don’t know) it is one of only seven natural amphitheaters in the world, and one of four in the United States (the others are in Alaska, New Mexico, and Washington).
 It’s not exactly something a person gets the opportunity to see every day.
 Thus, we decided that we would come back the next day to see it.

 However, we cut our losses on this day, and once we were able to finally gather every single person (seriously, it was like herding feral cats), it was off to the Red Rocks Trading Post.
 To put it matter-of-factly, this place is like the official “touristy building” of the Red Rocks park, but nothing fancy.
 It’s rather small and has a handful of collectible items and knick-knacks like T-shirts, sunglasses, magnets, and the usual tourist trap-type memorabilia.
 There was a display of some art geared towards the amphitheater, as well as a large backyard area.
 That area was very pleasant and nice, and offered a great view of the amphitheater itself.
 It’s an ideal place for weddings and is routinely used for them.
 The trading post also now houses the Colorado Music Hall of Fame.

 Outside the trading post is a gigantic statue of John Denver with an eagle flying majestically onto his arm.
 The statue is called ‘Spirit’ and if you’re a John Denver fan, oh buddy, you’ll love it.
-The older members of my family who knew of John Denver were all about taking pictures with the statue, but I was personally “meh” about it (point blank: I didn’t know who the hell he was.
-I thought he was the person they named the city after, but apparently that’s wrong!)
+The older members of my family who knew of John Denver were all about taking pictures with the statue, but I was personally “meh” about it (point blank: I didn’t know who the heck he was.
+I thought he was the person they named the city after, but apparently that’s wrong!
+Oops!)

 After the Red Rocks Trading Post, my stepdad insisted on going to the Dinosaur Ridge Discovery Center.
 To be completely honest, nobody else wanted to go, but my mother, brother, daughter, and I all went.
 I was hoping that I’d be pleasantly surprised, and it would be worth it (at that point I was extremely hot and tired, and this is back when I was at my heaviest; not a great combo).